csev/dj4e/assn/dj4e_errors42.md

 of Python and you will not have a proper installation of Django.
 You can always check which python you are running using the `--version` option.

-In the example below we are running Python 2.7.12 and Djando 1.11 without the virtual environment and once we activate into the virtual environment we are using Python 3.13 and Django 5.2.
+In the example below we are running Python 2.7.12 (bad) without the virtual environment and once we activate into the virtual environment we are using Python 3.8 and Django 3.1.

     17:33 ~ $ python --version
     Python 2.7.12
     17:33 ~ $ python -m django --version
     1.11.26

-    17:33 ~ $ source ~/.ve52/bin/activate
+    17:33 ~ $ workon django42
-    (.ve52) 17:33 ~ $ python --version
+    (django42) 17:33 ~ $ python --version
-    Python 3.13.1
+    Python 3.9.5
-    (.ve52) 17:36 ~ $ python -m django --version
+    (django42) 17:36 ~ $ python -m django --version
-    5.2
+    4.2.7
-    (.ve52) 17:33 ~ $
+    (django42) 17:33 ~ $

-Each time you start a new bash shell, you need to type `source ~/.ve52/bin/activate`.
-If you leave and come back to a shell that is still running, if you see the '(.ve52)' in your prompt - you do not have to re-run the `source` command.
-It just needs to be done once per shell (or done automatically in the `.bashrc`).
+Each time you start a new bash shell, you need to type `workon django42`.
+If you leave and come back to a shell that is still running, if you see the '(django42)' in your prompt - you do not have to re-run the `workon` command.
+It just needs to be done once per shell.

 There are several errors that you might get if your virtual environment is not activated: